 In the middle of the barren Nevada desert, there’s a dusty unmarked road that leads to the front gate of Area 51.
 It’s protected by little more than a chain-link fence, a boom gate, and intimidating trespassing signs.
-One would think that America’s much-talked-about top-secret military base would be under closer guard but make no mistake.
-They are watching.
+One would think that America’s much-talked-about top-secret military base would be under closer guard.
+So, make no mistake because they are watching.

 For all the myths and legends, what’s true is that Area 51 is real and still very active.
-There may not be aliens or a moon landing movie set inside those fences, but something is going on and only a select few are privy to what’s happening further down that closely-monitored wind-swept Nevada road.
+There may not be aliens or a moon landing movie set inside those fences but something is going on there.
+Only a select few are privy to what’s happening further down that closely-monitored wind-swept Nevada road.
 “The forbidden aspect of Area 51 is what makes people want to know what’s there,” says aerospace historian and author Peter Merlin who’s been researching Area 51 for more than three decades.

 Reason behind storming Area 51

 Recently, a man created a Facebook page named – ” Storm Area 51 ” and more than 1.5 million people have signed up on Facebook to storm the top-secret government facility they believe to house extra-terrestrial life.

 The man behind creating this Facebook event was on TV lately, and he confirmed that he had done all this as a joke and he was not aware that millions would sign up for this event.

 Matty Roberts spoke to Nevada’s KLAS-TV via video call on Wednesday and expressed shock at how his humor has turned into a viral sensation.

 Roberts said -“I posted it on like June 27th and it was kind of a joke”.
 “And then it waited for like three days and like 40 people, and then it just completely took off, out of nowhere.
 It’s pretty wild.”